Famous People Possibly Having Autism Spectrum Disorder

 Truthful, Loyal Friends

-Many experts relate people with high functioning autism can make amazingly loyal friends.
+Many experts relate people with Aspies can make amazingly loyal friends.
 They are usually free from sexism or racism.
 They do not manipulate people but speak frankly and honestly.
 They are sincere truth-tellers, whose naivety and trusting nature makes them incapable of backstabbing.

 As employees, they are completely dependable and follow the rules of the job.
 Psychologist Teresa Bolick writes, “Their deficits are actually assets, as they are unfettered by convention or manners.
 Aspies help us stay grounded by questioning why we do what we do, why we need to get married” and other basic societal assumptions.